AyushJhin07/Automation/docs/operations/encryption-rotation-runbook.md

    store (AWS Secrets Manager, HashiCorp Vault, etc.).
 2. Update deployment manifests (Terraform, Helm, Render dashboard) to point to the refreshed secret version.
-3. For local development, update `.env` with the fresh `ENCRYPTION_MASTER_KEY` fallback if required.
+3. For local development, update `.env` with the fresh `ENCRYPTION_MASTER_KEY`/`LOCAL_KMS_SECRET` fallback if required.
+This secret backs the local KMS shim used in unit tests and developer sandboxes.

 ### 2.2 Roll Pods / Processes